Mt Rainier Grand Tour: Part 2 (Elysian/Moraine Loop)

 climbing the second barrier, Elysian Fields below

 When looking at our entry point from our camp site, our first thought was “wow, that looks steep from here.”
 However, we had already done this 5 years ago when Cassie was 15 so we knew it was a go and that the angle was exaggerated from a distance.
 The weather looked good and we struck off at 8 AM, reaching Crescent Gap just past 9.
 As you crest the gap the mountain explodes in your face.
 This mini lost world houses bear, elk, birds, bugs and amphibia galore.
 We descended towards the floor, looking for a spring fed creek we knew was there and were relieved to see it was still trickling.
 We tanked again and proceeded to tread lightly across the grass to the first of a series of shallow ponds.
 One of the delights of being here is to shed shoes and partake of the cleansing foot massage that comes with wading in the muddy shallows.
 The tadpoles were mostly gone, having already sprung legs to assist in their hiding from the white legged creatures.
 We lingered and snacked and took in the sights, enjoying the utter solitude that comes as a reward for surmounting the first barrier.
 However, not wanting to wear out our welcome, we reluctantly left this small paradise behind and climbed the steep treed slopes to the boulder field above.
 If we had peak bagging in mind this is the spot we would have continued up to Old Desolate, but we still had a long day ahead so climbed straight up a nicely glued boulder field to assess our options for dropping down to Moraine Park.
 We had studied photos I took looking across to this area from last year and were surprised that the slope was more intimidating than the photos seemed to show.
 As mentioned earlier, our route went down a steep unstable rock and boulder field and we were relieved to finally make it to the bottom fields of Moraine Park.
 Once again we lingered for awhile, finding another spring fed creek where we tanked yet again, having consumed liters of liquid through the strenuous activity of a rather warm day.
-We briefly explored the option of descending to the Wonderland via the outlet creek but found that was a sheer droop off.
+We briefly explored the option of descending to the Wonderland via the outlet creek but found that was a sheer drop off.
 This meant we had to ascend yet again, climbing up to the plateau that overlooks Moraine Park.
 However, the going was relatively easy and the only barrier left was the descent down a relatively mild wash, at least compared to the rest of the day.
 We emerged from the trees into the meadow with the Wonderland Trail in sight and finally stepped foot on this highway at 5 PM.
 All that was left was a 10 mile jaunt back to Sunrise and another 3000’ of climb, but the trail was so mellow on our feet that we couldn’t complain about anything.
 When we arrived at Mystic Lake we stopped by the shore and enjoyed a dinner of margarita pizza (Packitgourmet) while basking in a slightly red setting sun, sparkling in reflection on the water.
 We finished the hike on tired legs in the dark, arriving back at Sunrise amid throngs of people watching the Perseids.

 campsite near Windy Gap